uptonking/nostalgia-studio-v2023/store-nedb/README.md

   - Embedded persistent or in memory database for Node.js, nw.js, Electron and browsers, 100% JavaScript, no binary dependency.
   - API is a subset of MongoDB's and it's plenty fast.
 # usage

+# dev-to-list

+## tests-failed
+- model.test.ts
+  - l378， Doesn't replace a falsy field by an object when recursively following dot notation